aguzel/aguzel2.github.io/index.md

 #### Computer Graphics Researcher  / Artificial Intelligence MSc Student @ University of Leeds / UK

 Hello, I am University of Leeds AI & computer graphics master of science student/researcher pursuing a career change to computer graphics + (AI) research from motorsports multi-physics simulation engineer with several years of experience creating numerical methods and coupling commercial finite element codes to improve modeling of F1/FE power-train systems.
-This is my CS related research/portfolio page, if you want to get my previous engineering career please find me on Linkedin.
+This is my CS related research/portfolio page, if you want to look at my previous engineering career(publications, patents etc.) please find me on Linkedin.